 - 6. Install the air filter; then tighten the clamp securing the air inlet boot to the carburetor.
 Secure the air filter housing to the frame with the cap screws. - 7.
 Install the gas tank; then install the seat.

 Throttle Cable Free-Play

-To check/adjust throttle cable free-play, see Section 2.
+To adjust throttle cable free-play, use the following procedure.